woutdp/live_svelte/README.md

 #### Globally

 If you don't want to use SSR on any component you can disable it globally.
-This will automatically be the case if you don't include the `NodeJs` supervisor in you `application.ex` file
+This will automatically be the case if you don't include the `NodeJS` supervisor in you `application.ex` file

 #### Component